 Okay so this may seem like a luxury item however....I like to have options for rainy days or days I just want to hang around the camper and sometimes that involves watching TV.
 I know many people use their computers or ipads for movies and what not but I don't always want to bring that technology with me (my laptop is huge and the ipad is well, small to watch anything).
 Camping with my technology geek brother in 2015 he was doing the "hook laptop into TV" business in his trailer (he uses his TV also as his computer monitor) and was watching movies.
 I really wanted some kind of solution that I could use through the LED TV (same as his just smaller) I had.
 Off shopping we went with our out of the box ideas of possibilities.
 After running around town for quite a while and not finding anything that wouldn't break the budget and do JUST what I needed it for (don't need a complete computer)....we talked to a very informed computer geek guy at Staples.
 Telling him what I really wanted with some translation from my brother and he says "Hmmm sounds like you might be looking for something like THIS".
 Really not much more than a teeny computer box with many connection options - of which were appropriate ones to hook up to my TV and to an external hard drive.
 Runs a small version of Windows and we had already seen a handy dandy little wireless (cheap) keyboard that could also be used (one with a mouse pad in it so don't have yet something else to lose).
 It works perfect, doesn't take up much space the they keyboard and hard drive just get slid into a magazine holder I have mounted on the wall by the TV and shelves.
 Yes I need to have power to watch the movies but I'm okay with that AND bonus is that in the winter when I pull it out I just hook it into my TV at home and use it all year!

-Here is a shot of how the TV and entertainment "center" looks like.
+Here is a shot of how the TV and entertainment "center" looked for season 1.
 The TV mounted to the shelving unit and because they are wire I am able to mount the computer right under one of the shelves (part of why I like those soft crates).
 Then the external hard drive and keyboard go in that clear magazine holder on the wall to the left.
 This also shows how the table (below) is bungeed to the unit as well.
 The coil chord is actually my Endless Breeze fan (see below) cord (it is stored way up on the top shelf.
 Why you ask all this clutter in one spot?
 Because the bed still needs to be able to be lowered down so everything vertical has to have a specific spot.
+(Note: This has all been swapped out although it worked swell for the first 2 seasons).

 I had a gigantic space heater I used in the motorhome but it was way too large and now is used in my garage/shop!
-After reading many reviews of this space heater I ordered one and am happy to report it does pretty well.
+After reading many reviews of the Vortex space heater I ordered one and am happy to report it does pretty well.
 It isn't going to be enough if it gets seriously cold for a long period but I do after all have a furnace on board I can use.
 It is small enough that it fits in my ottoman storage.
 I always pack fleece jammies for the naked dogs if it gets really cold and I can also bundle up if needed so I think this will be just fine!
+After 4+ years this heater finally pooped out.
+Have yet to decide on the best replacement so we will utilize the little space heater I had in the front compartment for now.
+Will probably replace with something that will fit in my drawer space though.

 I have had this fan for over 10 years and it still is my favorite!
 It moves an incredible amount of air and is really pretty darned quiet.
 The only issue I have is that I only have ONE 12V outlet in the trailer and that is up in the ceiling above my shelving unit so I had to do some creative 12V extension cords to make it so I can use it.
-I HIGHLY recommend this fan!
+I HIGHLY recommend this fan and am planning to get a second in the near future.

 In the realm of hot and cold - because I've always traveled with dogs I have to be very mindful of metal boxes (RVs) that heat up quickly.
 Let's be honest, RV window coverings are not known for function.
 While the trailer came with very fancy day/night shades I knew that would not cut the mustard (or the heat).
 Since I have some sewing skills (can usually do a straight line) and my lovely mother had made these for my big motorhome years ago, I decided to go back to using the Warm Windows brand backing and make better window coverings for the 3 windows in the living area (the tiny bathroom one isn't a big deal).
 Going with the color scheme of brights inside this trailer I also decided to be super brave and try my hand at quilting.
 Well not really but sewing squares together "quilt like", putting it on the backing and tying down the middle (you quilters know this as a "tied quilt").